-Sana Saeed is a politically savvy writer and humourist currently based in Canada.
+Sana Saeed is a politically savvy creative non-fiction writer and humourist currently based in Canada.
 She holds an MA in Islamic Studies from the Institute for Islamic Studies at McGill University, with a focus on modern Levantine political history.
-Her thesis was a social history on a series of conferences and workshops, during the Oslo interim period, on the future of Palestinian refugees in Lebanon.

-While she writes on a diverse range of topics, she primarily is interested in U.S foreign and domestic policy; contemporary political history of the Levant; consequences of domestic counter-terrorism policies on civil liberties, Western-Muslim identity; sexuality and sex construction; effects of pornography on men and women; state-citizen-refugee relations; Hip hop; Black American Islamic history; European politics and social interaction with Islam and immigrants and faith-based social welfare organizations in the Muslim world.
-She also focuses on observational and humorous pieces.
+While she writes on a diverse range of topics, she primarily is interested in U.S foreign and domestic policy; contemporary political history of the Levant; consequences of domestic counter-terrorism policies on civil liberties, Western-Muslim identity; sexuality and sex construction; effects of pornography on men and women; state-citizen-refugee relations; Black American Islamic history; European politics and social interaction with Islam and immigrants and faith-based social welfare organizations in the Muslim world.

 Her personal blog for all things facetious and ethically questionable, is Aristotle’s Lackey.